yoyosource/BOTC-HomeBrew/Townsfolk/README.md

 You start knowing an in-play Townsfolk, and have their ability.
 Either you or they are drunk.

 ## ![](Merchant/.image_big.png) [Merchant](Merchant)
-Each night, choose a player and a potion you are holding; they receive it.
+Each night*, choose an alive player and a potion you are holding; they receive it.
 On your first night you receive 2 potions.

 ## ![](Mourner/.image_big.png) [Mourner](Mourner)
 Each night*, choose a player: if the Demon kills them, you learn a character they neighbor.